Quantum description of Fermi arcs in Weyl semimetals in a magnetic field: Introduction

 Given the experimental observation of signatures for both the chiral anomaly and Fermi arcs \cite{xu2015discovery,zhang2016signatures,hasan2017discovery,ong2021experimental}, it is natural to ask how both phenomena conspire near the boundary of a semi-infinite WSM in a homogeneous magnetic field oriented perpendicular to the surface.
 In a semiclassical picture, the presence of the Lorentz force implies that fermions slide along the Fermi arc connecting two Weyl node projections.
 Due to the open nature of the Fermi-arc energy contour, no closed cyclotron orbit can form on the surface.
 Accordingly, fermions have to tunnel into the bulk upon reaching the chiral termination point of the Fermi arc \cite{potter2014quantum}, see Fig.~\ref{fig:1} for a schematic illustration in a half-space geometry.
 Since the only available bulk states at low energies are provided by the chiral LL states, semiclassics predicts that fermions will then move through the bulk and thereby escape from the surface.
 Consequently, Fermi-arc states acquire a finite lifetime in a perpendicular magnetic field $B$, and thus ultimately become unstable.
-Indeed, for the model studied below, no stable surface state solutions exist if $B\ne 0$.
+Indeed, as we show in detail for the model studied below, for $B\ne 0$, no stable surface states exist anymore.
+The true eigenstates for $B\ne 0$ have a component representing the zeroth-order chiral Landau levels in the bulk of the system.
+For $B\ne 0$, Fermi-arc electrons thus escape from the surface into the bulk via chiral Landau states, and therefore acquire a finite lifetime.